ISAITB/docs-tdl/source/constructs/index.rst

     :stub-columns: 1
     :header: "Name", "Required?", "Description"

     @title, no, A short title to display for this step (default is "group").
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @desc, no, A description for this group to display to the user and to include in the test session log.
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is ``false``).
 See also :ref:`tdl-steps-common-stoponerror`.
     @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is ``false``).
 See also :ref:`tdl-steps-common-hidesteps`.
     @collapsed, no, A boolean flag determining whether or not the step is displayed as initially collapsed (default is ``false``).
 See also :ref:`tdl-steps-common-collapsed`.